 Rodin Crema Luxury Hand and Body Creamgoop, $84

 Slather on this silky cream alone or layered with olio lusso body oil.
-Either way, skin will feel hydrated and just a little bit scented with beautiful Neroli (it’s a member of the citrus family and packed with elasticity-improving Vitamin C).
+Either way, skin will feel hydrated and just a little bit scented with beautiful Neroli (it’s a member of the citrus family and a source of Vitamin C).

-Made with organic New Mexico lavender essential oil, this incredible everyday moisturizer hydrates, calms, and uplifts the senses all at once.It feels and smells amazing as it leaves your skin soft, rejuvenated, smooth, refreshed, and full of elasticity.
+Made with organic New Mexico lavender essential oil, this incredible everyday moisturizer hydrates, calms, and uplifts the senses all at once.It feels and smells amazing as it leaves your skin soft, rejuvenated, smooth, and refreshed.

 African Botanicals Marula Botanical Body Creamgoop, $85

-This supercharged moisturizer transforms skin, delivering intense (and long-lasting) hydration, comfort, elasticity, and firmness as it soothes inflammation and repairs damage.
-Made with omega-rich African marula oil, alpine rose plant stem cells, coenzyme Q10, Kalahari melon seed and baobab oil, green tea extract, and grapefruit-rose extracts, the formula nourishes intensely, providing instant relief and long term benefits.
-Brilliant for dryness, even at its most extreme, plus aging, itching, sunburn, and even eczema.
+This supercharged moisturizer transforms skin, delivering intense (and long-lasting) soothing hydration.
+Made with omega-rich African marula oil, alpine rose plant stem cells, coenzyme Q10, Kalahari melon seed and baobab oil, green tea extract, and grapefruit-rose extracts, the formula nourishes intensely.
+Brilliant for dryness, even at its most extreme.

 Packed with every beyond organic (aka biodynamic) oil under the sun, this green tube is brilliant for face, hands, body—it feels amazing, smells incredible, and moisturizes like crazy.